 Who is the Dalai Lama?
 (RLST 013 / SAST 056 / EAST 013)

-This seminar introduces the institution of the Dalai Lama and the individuals who filled that role from a wide range of sources and perspectives.
+This Freshman Seminar introduces the institution of the Dalai Lama and the individuals who filled that role from a wide range of sources and perspectives.
 Topics include regional histories of Buddhism; the unique Tibetan tradition of recognized reincarnations (tulkus) and the Buddhist philosophical principles that support it; and a survey of the most important Dalai Lamas from the fifteenth century to the present day.
 The seminar examines the activities of the current Dalai Lama in his role of traditional Buddhist teacher, political leader, and international superstar, through the lenses of the PRC government media, Indian exile communities, and the modern West.
 Readings include writings of the past and current Dalai Lamas as well as supporting secondary literature.

 Yoga: Art, Text, and Practice (RLST 382 / HSAR 480 / SAST 464) Co-taught with Tamara Sears.
 This seminar investigates the relationship between texts, images, and the practice of yoga, focusing on the Indian traditions of Hinduism, Buddhism, and Jainism, as well as modern manifestations in the west.
 Readings emphasize primary sources from the Indian visual and literary traditions, together with secondary scholarship on the historical, religious, social, and political contexts in which those traditions arose.
 Readings also address the theoretical frames through which yoga has been studied and discussed.
 Themes include contemplative practices, bodily disciplines, ritual, role of yoga in tantra, narrative painting, and architecture.